Reducing and reviving

 If you want to ensure you do not miss any implemented methods or typing, you can

-use Foscia provided interface ModelCanReduceRevive
+use Foscia provided interface ModelCanReduceRevive and types to strict

-type your implementations of custom $reduce
+type your implementations of custom $reduce and $revive methods.

 import { makeModel, ModelCanReduceRevive, ModelReduceTools, ModelReviveTools, ReducedModelInstanceCustomData } from '@foscia/core';